-Edd Straw is the editor of Autosport magazine, a role he moved into after six-and-a-half seasons covering Formula 1, during which he became Grand Prix Editor.
+Edd Straw is editor of Autosport magazine, a role he moved into at the end of 2014 after six-and-a-half years following the Formula 1 World Championship as the title's Grand Prix Editor.

 In his spare time, he was formerly a club racer whose abilities did not match his enthusiasm in a variety of categories.